maskarade/gradle-android-ribbonizer-plugin/README.md

 ribbonizer {
     // additional icons for ribbinizing
-    // "manifest application[android:icon]" and "manifest application[android:round_icon]" are automatically added to the list iconNames("@drawable/dog", "@drawable/thinking")
+    // "manifest application[android:icon]" and "manifest application[android:round_icon]" are automatically added to the list iconNames "@drawable/dog", "@drawable/thinking"

     builder { variant, iconFile ->
-        when {
-            variant.flavorName == "local" -> {
+        if (variant.flavorName == "local") {
-                // change ribbon colors by product flavors grayRibbonFilter(variant, iconFile)
+            // change ribbon colors by product flavors return grayRibbonFilter(variant, iconFile)
-            }
-            variant.flavorName == "qa" -> {
+        } else if (variant.flavorName == "qa") {
-                // customColorRibbonFilter allows setting any color code val filter = customColorRibbonFilter(variant, iconFile, "#00C89C")
+            // customColorRibbonFilter allows setting any color code def filter = customColorRibbonFilter(variant, iconFile, "#00C89C")
             // Finer control of the label text can be achieved by setting it manually, or set to
             // null for an unlabelled ribbon.
 The default is to use the flavor name. filter.label = "QA" + variant.versionCode
             filter.largeRibbon = (iconFile.name == "ic_launcher.png")
-                filter
+            return filter
-            }
-            variant.buildType.name == "debug" -> {
+        } else if (variant.buildType.name == "debug") {
             if (variant.flavorName == "production") {
-                    // Particular configurations can be skipped by returning no filters null
+                // Particular configurations can be skipped by returning no filters return null
             } else {
                 // Other filters can be applied, as long as they implement Consumer<BufferedImage>
-                    grayScaleFilter(variant, iconFile)
+                return grayScaleFilter(variant, iconFile)
             }
-            }
-            else -> {
+        } else {
             // the default configure of ribbons
-                greenRibbonFilter(variant, iconFile)
+            return greenRibbonFilter(variant, iconFile)
         }
     }
-    }

     // Although `canary` build-type is marked as `non-debuggable`
-    // we can still force specific variants to be ribbonized: forcedVariantsNames("localCanary")
+    // we can still force specific variants to be ribbonized: forcedVariantsNames "localCanary"
 }
 ```